superuserdev/schemaserver/docs/CONTRIBUTING.md

 All database changes **MUST** include an updated database dump to `db.sql`.
 This dump **MUST NOT** contain any data, and **MUST** contain all table structure.

+Before beginning work on database, you **SHOULD** drop tables and update from `db.sql` to ensure you are working on the latest version. `psql schema -f db.sql`

 *See following command for example dump.*

 ```